Opentrons/Protocols/protocols/0ff0c3/README.md

 	* Nucleic Acid Purification

 ## Description
-This ia a Nucleaic Acid Purification Protocol for the OT-2 liquid handling system
+This is a Nucleaic Acid Purification Protocol for the OT-2 liquid handling system

 The protocol is broken down into 3 main parts:
 * Pipette mixing of lysates, binding buffer and magnetic beads